edwinb/Yaffle/CONTRIBUTING.md

     - For the moment it always succeeds.
 I am adding constraints as I work through unification/type checking.
 * Implement an alternative conversion checker which is type-directed
-* Tidy up Show instance for 'Term'
-* Pretty printing of Term, TTImp and Raw syntax
 * Do the parser for Core Syntax properly.
     - It is just a quick hack to allow setting up testing, experimentation, etc.
     - It would be still be nice if it got past the totality checker